I,Will,challenge the Camino

 So why turn it into a fundraiser for the RCD Foundation?
 It just seemed a natural thing to do.
 My friends and direct network know I am passionate about raising funds for research into the prevention, treatment and cure of paediatric brain cancer.
 I normally raise funds by participating in a fun run/walk called Connors Run.
 So, I am simply bringing that forward in the year and I am hoping that not only will past supporters be a little more generous given the length of the walk but I am also hoping to appeal to another audience.

 We are so close to making significant breakthroughs in the treatment and prevention of paediatric brain cancer.
-And I am not personally a pious individual I hope that perhaps there comes a little divine intervention as a result of following in the footsteps of millions of pilgrims over the centuries.
+And whilst I am not personally a pious individual I hope that perhaps there comes a little divine intervention as a result of following in the footsteps of millions of pilgrims over the centuries.
 As someone closing in on the final stanza of a life well lived I can't think of anything more important than giving those just starting out the best possible chance of a similar life.

 Camino Training - 4 months Out